 X Requires specialised SAP skills to implement and maintain

-Best for: Large enterprises needing a highly governed, structured and reliable data warehouse as the backbone of their analytics ecosystem.
+Best for: Large enterprises needing a highly governed, structured and reliable data warehouse as the backbone of their analytics ecosystem, especially when deciding when to use SAP BW/4HANA for complex, regulated environments.

 While each solution serves a distinct purpose, they are most powerful when used together: